pyeventsourcing/eventsourcing/docs/topics/process.rst

         # Check command is not done.
         assert not commands.repository[cmd_id].is_done

-Because the system isn't yet running, the command remains unprocessed.

 The database tables for storing events and tracking notification were created by the code above, because the ``Commands`` process was constructed with ``setup_tables=True``, which